karellopez/Mem_React_MVPA/README.md

 - Outputs confusion matrices, PNG visualisations and a summary CSV with several performance metrics.
-- Also writes `summary_final.csv`, a single-row table containing every metric computed for that subject (per run and averaged).
+- Also writes `summary_final.csv`, a single-row table containing every metric computed for that subject.
+Metrics are grouped by type with mean values listed before the per-run results.
 - Computes binomial p-values via TDT's `decoding_statistics`.

 ## Usage